StackVista/stackstate-docs/use/alerting/k8s-derived-state-monitors.md

     remediationHint: "Investigate component [{{ causeName }}](/#/components/{{ causeComponentUrnForUrl }}) as is causing the workload to be unhealthy."
 ```
 * The function has a single argument `componentTypes` where you can express the different component types as a single string of `,` separated values
-* The function offers two values to use in the remediation guide, `causeName` being the component name where the state is propagated from and its `causeComponentUrnForUrl` to be able to create a link
+* The function offers two values to use in the remediation guide, `causeComponentName` being the component name where the state is propagated from and its `causeComponentUrnForUrl` to be able to create a link

-The monitor can be implement using the guide at [Add a threshold monitor to components using the CLI](/use/alerting/k8s-add-monitors-cli.md)
+The monitor can be implemented using the guide at [Add a threshold monitor to components using the CLI](/use/alerting/k8s-add-monitors-cli.md)